UchihaItachiSama/openconfig_labs/phase-1/demo-5/README.md

 ## Overview

-In this demo, we will take a look at few examples related to `NETCONF` using `ssh` and `ncclient` with Arista cEOS-Lab devices.
+In this demo, we will take a look at few examples related to `NETCONF` using `ncclient` with Arista cEOS-Lab devices.

 ## Requirements